cirosantilli/db/mysql.md

     DROP TABLE t;

 It would of course be possible to get all the results and then filter them using a programming language, but the list of all results might be too long.

-#### ORDER BY

-Order select output by one or more columns.

-    CREATE TABLE t (c0 INT, c1 INT);
-    INSERT INTO t VALUES (0, 1), (0, 0), (1, 1), (2, 0);
-    # Partially unspecified:
-    SELECT * FROM t ORDER BY c0;
-    SELECT * FROM t ORDER BY c0*c1;
-    # Fully specified:
-    SELECT * FROM t ORDER BY c0,c1;
-    SELECT c0 + c1 AS sum FROM t ORDER BY sum;
-    DROP TABLE t;

-Possible output (up to reordering unspecified orders):

-    c0   c1
-    0    1
-    0    0
-    1    1
-    2    0

-    c0   c1
-    0    1
-    0    0
-    2    0
-    1    1

-    c0   c1
-    0    0
-    0    1
-    1    1
-    2    0

-    sum
-    0
-    1
-    2
-    2

-If not used, the orders are unspecified.
-Almost all `SELECT` statements done in practice will have specified order.

-This query can be optimized by B-Tree indexes on MySQL and PostgreSQL.

 #### DISTINCT